By: Vanessa M.

 There are instances where your business might already have a Business Profile on Google Search or Maps.
 Google will provide you with a list of businesses it thinks might be yours.

-If on the other hand, your business is not on that list, select 'None of these' (Label 1) and click next.
+If on the other hand, your business is not on that list, select 'None of these' (Fig 9: Label 1) and click next.

-PS: If your business name on that list (as shown below), it means you already have an existing business profile.
-Select it from the list to log into your profile.
+PS: If your business name is on that list (as shown below), it means you already have an existing business profile.
+Select it from the list to log into your profile and start managing it.

 Set Up Google My Business Account -3 Verify Business Name